ethereumvalidatornode/ethereum-validator-node-guide-2025/README.md

 | **Storage** | 2TB NVMe SSD | 4TB NVMe SSD |
 | **Network** | 100 Mbps | 1 Gbps |
 | **Uptime** | 99.5% | 99.9% |

+Cloud providers like AWS, Hetzner, and DigitalOcean can be used for **validator hosting**, but bare-metal servers are generally safer for long-term performance and decentralization.

 ### Software Requirements
 - **OS**: Ubuntu 22.04+ LTS (required)